 Don’t be worried about where you will eat, shop or enjoy nightlife if you are staying inside the walls.
-At each corner you will see a little restaurant, a wine and jazz bar with tons of small clothing boutiques.
-We found the charm and the pace of this old town to be quite restful .
-We wonder tough if this is the case during the other months of the year.
+At each corner, you will see a little restaurant, a wine and jazz bar with tons of small clothing boutiques.
+We found the charm and the pace of this old town to be quite restful.
+We wonder though if this is the case during the other months of the year.
 We were told that last year 3 million tourists passed through the little country of Montenegro.
 You can be certain that a lot of them came to Kotor.

 Here are a few of our recommendations for going out –

 Many restaurants have outdoor seating.
 This restaurant below is called Restaurant city.
 It’s one of the restaurant you are immediately attracted too in the old town for its cozy outdoor seating.
 We ate here a few times.
 The prices are reasonable and the food is nice.

 Our favourite little wine bar.
 This little wine bar is called Old Winery Wine Bar.
 Staff here are great and can get you in a laughing mood in no time! 🤭

-Below, Bernard is having a beer at a quaint little pub that has a great decor, great pub food & local craft beers.
+Below, Bernard is having a beer at a quaint little pub that has great decor, yummy pub food & local craft beers.
 Paparon

 This is Evergreen Jazz Bar below.
 They have live jazz entertainment every second Saturday.
 Can’t beat that!

 This place below is not located inside the walls of the old town but we have to mention it as it was a special place for us to enjoy great views on the outdoor terrace, good food, drinks and soft jazz music.
-The name is PORTUN, and is located in Dobrota which is about a 30 minute walk from the old town.
+The name is PORTUN, and it is located in Dobrota which is about a 30-minute walk from the old town.